AsahiLinux/asahi-audio/README.md

 select and load the correct virtual device, and to hide the unusable raw hardware from view.

-This repo contains files which describe a virtual device for each supported Mac, as well as instructions for Wireplumber to load the correct one on startup.
+This repo contains files which describe a virtual device for each supported Mac, as well as instructions for WirePlumber to load the correct one on startup.
 It also contains impulse responses for each Mac which encode the necessary EQ filters.
-On startup, Pipewire and Wireplumber detect which Mac they are running on, load in the correct virtual device and impulse responses, and then hide the "raw" hardware output from the rest of userspace.
+On startup, PipeWire and WirePlumber detect which Mac they are running on, load in the correct virtual device and impulse responses, and then hide the "raw" hardware output from the rest of userspace.
 All your software sees is a stereo output, and all you hear is quality sound from your Mac running Linux!